Chris232181/Loan-Default-Forecasting-using-ML/README.md

 ## 3. Data

-We obtained a sample loan tape from a work related project and took out all private date such as names, adresses or any personal information.
-The loans included in the loan tape are all perfonal loans that were issued for different purposes.
-The tape contains approximately 30k indiviual loans.
-The tape contains 13 features with one feature being "loan_status", which is being the binary target variable.
+We obtained a sample loan tape from a work related project and took out all private data such as names, addresses or any personal information.
+The loan types included in the loan tape are all personal loans that were issued for different purposes.
+The tape contains approximately 30k individual loans.
+The tape contains 13 features with one feature being "loan_status", which is the binary target variable.
 "0" means the loan is performing.
 "1" means the loan is in default.
-The other 12 features contain attorbutes such as, borrower employment length, borrowers income, loan to income ratio etc.
+The other 12 features contain attributes such as, borrower employment length, borrower's income, loan-to-income ratio etc.

 ## 4. Methods & Technology